rbrunka/ioBroker.defro-emodul/README.md

 (pl) Integracja z kotłem Defro

 ## Developer manual
 (en) This is the development version.
-Do not install this adapter yet.
+You can install and test it.
 (pl) To jest wersja deweloperska.
-Nie instaluj jeszcze tego adaptera.
+Możesz ją zainstalować i testować.

 API interface documentation: https://emodul.eu/docs/api-v1.txt